This page has two sections:

 A heart that receives a severe blow can have problems with adequate pumping of blood or the normal electrical beating.

 The heartworm parasite (dirofilaria immitis) can cause severe heart disease.
 This problem is not uncommon in dogs, and has been diagnosed with increasing frequency in cats lately.
+Prevention is the key, and most flea and parasite control products also prevent heartworm.
+An ounce of prevention is worth well over a pound of cure here, so keep your dog and cat on these flea/parasite/heartworm preventative treatments year round.

 Lung Disease (cor pulmonale)